 There are plenty of benefits associated with this marketing technique and each of them requires special attention for a perfect implementation.

-Most commonly, marketers use Facebook QR codes to get likes for their pages – just like others want followers on Instagram or Twitter.
+Usually Facebook QR Codes are used by marketers to get likes on their pages.
+This also works for Twitter, Instagram or any other social media network.
 At this point, you have two different options.
-The first option implies linking to your own page.
+This first option means you would link to your own page.
 Someone sees your QR code and scans it.
-Your page will load up in the Facebook application or a browser.
+This will make your page appear in the browser or Facebook app.

 Most marketers agree that leaving this decision to the user is a fair idea.